 1 releasing a young person on their own undertaking;

 2 releasing a young person to a parent;

-3 placing a young person with a suitable person (following a report from DHHS);
+3 placing a young person with a suitable person (following an assessment by DHHS);

 4 placing a young person in an out-of-home care service (e.g. a DHHS short-term unit or placement via a foster care agency); or